kittcar/kitt_docs/docs/donkey_sim.md

   ```
   The amount of time to train will vary by computer and training data quality.

-- When done, you will see
+- When done, you will see something like
   ```
+  Epoch 00021: early stopping
   ```
+  You should now be able to use your model.

 ## Drive with NN
 - Ensure the environment simulator is running.